reflectoring/reflectoring.github.io/_posts/2020-02-17-constructor-injection.md

 ---
 title: Why You should use Constructor Injection in Spring
 categories: [spring-boot]
-date: 2020-02-16 05:00:00 +1100
+date: 2020-02-17 05:00:00 +1100
-modified: 2020-02-16 05:00:00 +1100
+modified: 2020-02-25 05:00:00 +1100
-author: default
+author: vasudha
-excerpt: 'Dependency injection is a one of the common approaches to implement loose coupling among the classes in an application.
-It ensures that classes are independent and the required dependencies are provided by an external framework.'
+excerpt: 'Why You should use Constructor Injection in Spring'
 image:
   auto: 0058-motorway-junction
 ---

-Dependency injection is a one of the common approaches to implement loose coupling among the classes in an application.
+Dependency injection is one of the common approaches to implement loose coupling among the classes in an application.
 It ensures that classes are independent and the required dependencies are provided by an external framework.

 ### What is dependency injection?

 `Dependency` - Every object of a class requires some dependencies to perform its operation.
 These dependencies can be objects of other classes.